ArsenalRecon/CyberGateLogDecrypt/README.md

 are not included in the XOR.

 ## Usage ##
-Run with python3: python3 CyberGateLogDecrypt.py <inputFile>
+Run with python3: python3 CyberGateLogDecrypt.py INPUTFILE
-The script will write the decrypted output to a file called <inputFile>_decrypted
+The script will write the decrypted output to a file called INPUTFILE_decrypted

 ## Contributions ##